akclifto/Retrospective_Toolkit/Networking.md

 # Team 18's notes for Networking.

 ## Sergio

-  -**AWS** would be a deployment platform for docker containers.
+- **AWS** would be a deployment platform for docker containers.
 This optionw ould require a lot of setup and configuration.
 It would mean we have a ton of flexibility.
 This comes in a free option for us to use for our capstone.

-  -**Firebase** can handle authentication, storage, and the application program all with itself.
+- **Firebase** can handle authentication, storage, and the application program all with itself.
 It contains a wealth of options to analyze and grow the project.
 However, a big drawback is that it is very hard to migrate from it.
 This would mean that our sponsor would have a difficult time moving the capstone to their proprietary systems once the project is done.

-  -**Heroku** is a likely the best choice for the ease of use straightforward nature.
+- **Heroku** is a likely the best choice for the ease of use straightforward nature.
 It is easy to migrate projects to and from heroku, and comes with a student option to use for the capstone.
 Heroku offers site hosting, with a drawback of the site required a "wake-up" period after inactivity.

   - Heroku has limited plugin support compared to other options.
 For our capstone, they should be sufficient as it offers MySQL, Postgres, and MongoDB support.

 ## Dillon